Best daily deals

 By

-Apple understands the value of carving out a path of least resistance for its customers, with an ecosystem of interconnected devices.
+Apple understands the value of carving out a path of least resistance for its customers and presents an ecosystem of interconnected devices.
 The ease with which anyone can operate the Apple AirPods Pro (1st generation) with an iPhone draws countless people in.
 Few true wireless earbuds have been able to divert attention away from the AirPods, but the Sony WF-1000XM4 makes a strong case for your dollar.
-Sony’s active noise cancelling (ANC) is superior to Apple’s, but is that enough to draw us moths away from Apple’s flame?
+Sony’s active noise canceling (ANC) is superior to Apple’s, but is that enough to draw us moths away from Apple’s flame?
+That’s what we’ll find out in this Apple AirPods Pro (1st generation) vs Sony WF-1000XM4 head-to-head.

 A man wears the Apple AirPods Pro against a gray background.

 Apple’s white, glossy earbuds proudly sport angled stems, and their simplicity defines them as culturally iconic.
 Whether you love or hate the look of sticks descending from your ear canals, they benefit the clumsy, offering something to grip when removing and inserting the buds.
-There are downsides to this design though: the stems often get caught on a mask or towel, sending the earphones hurtling toward the floor.
-A small oblong imprint sits on each stem to indicate its touch- and pressure-sensitive control area.
+There are downsides to this design, though.
+The stems often get caught on a mask or towel, hurtling the earphones toward the floor.
+A small oblong imprint on each stem indicates its pressure-sensitive control area.
 Apple provides three pairs of silicone ear tips, and you can pick up a pair of memory foam replacements for a better seal.

 Sony keeps things simple with its black/copper or white/copper color variants and more traditional stemless earbud design.
 This gives the earbuds a more discreet footprint and gives you a larger surface area to operate the touch controls.
 The earbud housings curve with the contours of the human ear, making them a comfortable option for most ear shapes.